 “I thrive on meeting young intellectuals where they are in their educational journey,” said Richardson, “and seeing their potential and believing in their ability to succeed, even when they cannot see it for themselves.
 As faculty, we are daring students to embrace their natural curiosity.”

 One of the key aspects of learning is the desire to understand, Richardson continued.
 “The role of the instructor is to facilitate and nurture this desire, and in doing so, cultivate the further interests of the students.
-In the classroom, students must be inspired to learn, not for the sake of simply having memorized facts and figures, but to develop the tools necessary to comprehend, critically analyze, and direct future study.
-These tools will serve the students not only in science, but also in the day-to-day business of their life.
+In the classroom, students must be inspired to learn, not for the sake of simply having memorized facts and figures, but to develop the tools necessary to comprehend, critically analyze, and direct future studies.
+These tools will serve the students not only in science but also in the day-to-day business of their life.
 To be inspired, students must feel a sense of ownership of the knowledge they have acquired.
 I strive to instill this ownership of knowledge through the incorporation of primary scientific literature, historic publications, current events, active learning, and popular culture into the course curriculum.”

 With primary teaching responsibilities of “Introductory Chemistry,” “Biochemistry,” and “Biochemical Metabolism,” Richardson specifically chose to set up research with undergraduates.
 He believes getting students involved in authentic research at an early stage is critical to cultivating the next generation of critically thinking scientists and physicians who will lead society through the new millennium.